 - Hot water

 Firstly, you’re going to want to get yourself a bucket containing a liter of hot water.
 From there you need to mix in 2 tablespoons of soda crystals, 2 tablespoons of Marseille soap flakes and 10-30 drops of essential oil, depending on your personal preference.
-There’s no special technique from this point on, it’s scrubbing time, but you will be amazed by just how easily it eats away at any dirt.
+There’s no special technique from this point on, it’s scrubbing time!
+But you will be amazed by just how easily it gets rid of any dirt.

 Cleaning stone floors